There are many legal issues associated with plants and plant collections, which are relevant to both Collection Holders and the keen plantsperson

-This page covers: plant collection from the wild, CITES and the Nagoya Protocol, invasive species legislation, Plant Breeder's Rights, post Brexit rules on importing plants and seeds, Plant Passports for moving/selling plants within the UK.
+This page covers: plant collection from the wild, CITES and the Nagoya Protocol, invasive species legislation, Plant Breeders' Rights, rules on importing plants and seeds and plant passports for moving/selling plants within the UK

 Plant collection

-For plants in National Collections, it is imperative that the plants are sourced legally and ethically and that evidence of this is retained.
+For plants in National Collections, it is imperative that the plants are sourced legally and ethically.
+You should keep a record of where you have sourced your plants, so you can provide this if needed, especially for protected species.

 Protected species - CITES